Non-abelian Geometric Quantum Energy Pump

 Let us take the parametrization in Eq.~(\ref{eq:parametrization}), and write $c_1 = c e^{i\phi_1}$, $c_2 = \sqrt{1-c^2}e^{i\phi_2}$.
 If we perform average over initial drive phases, we obtain the instantaneous pumping power from drive $\nu$ to drive $\mu$ defined in Eq.~(\ref{eq:pumpingpower}) as

 where $\delta \phi = \phi_1 - \phi_2$.
 Here, averaging $\mathrm{Eu}_{\nu\mu}$ gives the Euler class on the corresponding submanifold, defined as~\cite{Unal2020,bouhon2020non}

 which is always an even integer.
+Note that Eqs.~(\ref{eq:single_trajectory},\ref{eq:central}) are independent of the particular choice of basis $\{|u_1\rangle,|u_2\rangle\}$ within the degenerate subspace (see Supplemental Material~\cite{SM}); it can be viewed as the specialization of the general expression~\eqref{eq:pumpingpower} to the tripod implementation.

-Eq.~(\ref{eq:central}) is the central result of this letter, which demonstrates a high controllability of the instantaneous pumping power on this non-abelian quantum energy pump.
-The power is maximized (in absolute value) at $c = 1/2$ and $\delta \phi = \pm\pi/2$, in which flipping the sign of $\delta \phi$ corresponds to reversing the pumping direction.
-Since the phase coherence information appears in the pumping power as $\sin \delta\phi$, we can also interpret the non-abelian energy pumping as a quantum interference phenomena.
+Eq.~(\ref{eq:central}) makes the controllability of the pump explicit: the magnitude and direction of the instantaneous pumping power are tunable through the initial superposition within the degenerate manifold.
+In particular, $|\overline{P}_{\nu\mu}|$ is maximized at $c=1/\sqrt{2}$ and $\delta\phi=\pm \pi/2$, and changing the sign of $\delta\phi$ reverses the pumping direction.
+The dependence on $\sin(\delta\phi)$ highlights the role of phase coherence, allowing one to interpret the non-abelian energy pumping as a quantum-interference effect.

 \emph{Two-tone drive example.}--- As an illustration, we fix the manifold $M = \mathbb{T}^2$, with two coordinates $\boldsymbol{\varphi}_t = (\varphi_t^1, \varphi^2_t)$, with parametrization $\varphi_t^i = \varphi_0^i + \omega_i t$.
 We then choose $\Omega_1(\boldsymbol{\boldsymbol{\varphi_t}}) = m-\cos(\varphi^1_t)-\cos(\varphi^2_t)$, $\Omega_2(\boldsymbol{\varphi}_t) = \sin\varphi_t^1$, $\Omega_3(\boldsymbol{\varphi}_t ) = \sin\varphi_t^2$.
 This gives nontrivial Euler class $\chi_{21} = -\chi_{12} = \pm2$, when $m$ is between $0$ and $\pm 2$.